 then $ u=0 $. \end{cor} \begin{proof} The statement follows directly from the theorem above. \end{proof}

-Next, we present two corollaries where the Agmon ground state $ v $ associated to a critical Hardy weight $W$ in the above corollary can be replaced by certain exponents of Green function of the Laplacian.
+Next, we present two corollaries where the Agmon ground state $ v $ associated to a critical Hardy weight $W$ in the above corollary can be replaced by certain functions of the Green function of the Laplacian.